mdaffin/disconnected.systems/content/blog/2017-03-10-custom-rpi-image-with-github-travis.md

-+++
-date = "2017-03-10T23:21:07Z"
+---
+date: '2017-03-10T23:21:07Z'
-title = "Customising Raspberry Pi Images with Github and Travis" draft = false description = "Make use of github and travis to automate the customisation of raspberry pi images" slug = "custom-rpi-image-with-github-travis" tags = ["linux", "automation", "raspberry-pi", "github", "travis"]
+description: Make use of github and travis to automate the customisation of raspberry pi images
-+++
+draft: false
+slug: custom-rpi-image-with-github-travis
+tags:
+- linux
+- automation
+- raspberry-pi
+- github
+- travis
+title: Customising Raspberry Pi Images with Github and Travis
+---

 Over the coming months I am goring to be building upon my [raspberry pi rover](/blog/pi-zero-w-rover-setup) and over this